Find Trade Colleges

 • Count finished products to determine if product orders are complete.

-When polled, Production Worker Helpers say the following skills are most frequently used in their jobs:
+These are the skills Production Worker Helpers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.